KH179: General characteristics

 The KH179 makes use of lightweight components (CN79 barrel, RM79 recoil buffer, and CG79 mount) and can be air-transported by CH-47 chinook helicopter and C-130 transport aircraft.
 In addition, performance improvements were made in range, reliability, and maintenance compared to conventional M114A2 howitzers operated by the South Korean military.
 The ammunition used in the KH179 is compatible with NATO 155 mm standard ammunition, but has significantly improved range and firepower.

 It is equipped with a direct/indirect aiming mirror, allowing both direct and indirect howitzer firing.
 Direct fire uses an L-type aiming mirror with 3.5 magnification and has an effective range of 1,500 m.
 Indirect shooting uses a four-magnification panoramic aim mirror mounted on the left.
 The range is 18.1 km for normal rounds, 30 km for rocket-assisted rounds, and the firing rate is 2 rounds per minute for continuous shots, and the maximum firing rate is 4 rounds per minute.

+Operational history

+The KH179 was initially deployed in 1983 to replace the U.S. M114A2 towed howitzer and its Korean-produced copy KH114A1 in frontline service by the Republic of Korea Army.
+An unknown number of units were purchased by Iran during the Iran-Iraq War to complement their existing stock of M114 howitzers.